The truth about 3b pillar accounts

 I have already talked about life insurance 3a and how bad they were.
 These products profit insurance companies only, not you.
 Your 3a money is always better with another product.

 So, why do insurance companies advertise 3b life insurance?
 Simply because a yearly contribution limit limits the 3a life insurance.
-In 2023, it was 7056 CHF per year.
+Currently, it is 7056 CHF (in 2024).
 So, insurance companies also offer 3b life insurance products to increase their reach.

-Also, these products are often talked about because they are tax-deductible in some cases.
+Also, these products are frequently talked about because they are tax-deductible in some cases.

 3b Tax Deductions